johnros/johnros.github.com/books.md

 An excellent introductory textbook to probability and stochastic processes.
 9. Cover, T. M., and Joy A. Thomas. __Elements of Information Theory__.
 As the name suggests, your one stop shop for information theory.
+10. Wilcox, Rand R. __Introduction to Robust Estimation and Hypothesis Testing__.
+A very well written exposition of the vast world of robust statistics.
+A must read with whoever works with actual data, and not only theory.

 Feel free to use this list, and recommend more entries.